Skip to content

 Advertisement ・ Go Ad Free

-Marathon review in progress
+Marathon review

 Somewhere in the heavens, they are waiting.

-Marathon review in progress
+Marathon review

 Published:

 It's been a century since humanity lost contact with the UESC Marathon colony ship, which was headed out into the stars to create a new frontier.
-Conspiracy theories and rumors were ablaze regarding the fate of the souls aboard, until a mysterious distress signal from Tau Ceti IV echoed across the cosmos.
+Conspiracy theories and rumors were ablaze regarding the fate of the 30,000 souls aboard, until a mysterious distress signal from Tau Ceti IV echoed across the cosmos.
 As corporate overlords heed the call and descend upon the colony, you enter the front lines of a proxy war as a runner to recover assets, gather loot and discover the dark secrets of New Cascadia.

 After that, you and your squad will prepare for your run by choosing your active mission, which runner shell you'll drop in with, and what equipment you want to bring for the ride.
 You'll need to be mindful when making your choices, though.
-Your experience can vary wildly based on your shell, environmental threats, and equipment at your disposal.
+Your experience can vary wildly based on your shell, environmental threats, and the equipment at your disposal.
 You also risk losing any items you bring in, should you fail to survive (though choosing to take a pre-made sponsored gear kit can alleviate some of that stress).

 Marathon's mission structure flows well, which shouldn't come as a surprise since nearly every extraction shooter follows a similar template.
 There are some unique aspects, like the runner shells, that help Marathon stand out, though.
+Mission objectives will encourage you to explore various locations across the planet, along with encouraging violent interaction with enemy players.
+While some of the missions can certainly feel more boring than others, like basic quests that require you to loot a specific kind of box, the majority of them felt fulfilling to accomplish.

 With Marathon, the attachments you use to modify your firearms are every bit as important to the feel and effectiveness of your weapons as the guns themselves.
 These can be anything from a new scope or bigger magazine to upgrades that affect rate of fire, stability, range, or reload speed.
-Given the volatile nature of losing everything on your person if you die, it can be tempting to run in with a bare bones sponsored kit, but for more serious outings in high-tension zones how you make use of your weapons and their attachments can be the deciding factor on whether you return home or not.
+Given the volatile nature of losing everything on your person if you die, it can be tempting to run in with a bare-bones sponsored kit, but for more serious outings in high-tension zones, how you make use of your weapons and their attachments can be the deciding factor on whether you return home or not.
 I love the customization factor, but it's even more satisfying to feel how these mods can completely change a weapon you've used for hours.

 With extraction shooters, you have to fight to earn everything you take home.
 With those experiences etched into your memory, it can be difficult to go into runs with that hard-earned loot, knowing it's on the line if things go south.
-Most other games of this nature I know (ARC Raiders, Escape from Tarkov) offer players a "safe pocket" - an inventory slot that ensures you can take one thing home even if you die.
+Most other games of this nature I know (ARC Raiders, Escape from Tarkov) offer players a "safe pocket"—an inventory slot that ensures you can take one thing home even if you die.
 Marathon has no such safety features.
 You'll either take home everything or leave with nothing.
-That sounds pretty brutal, and it can be (especially if you just nabbed a rare purple item you've been searching for,) but those highs and lows weave the fabric of this genre.
+That sounds pretty brutal, and it can be (especially if you just nabbed a rare purple item you've been searching for) but those highs and lows weave the fabric of this genre.
 What's more, as you level up through the game's factions, you get access to free gear daily that helps ease the pain of, say, a lost backpack or overusing healing items.

 While we've kind of talked around the threat of the world, let's address it more specifically here.
 Other players will absolutely be the bane of your existence.
 ARC Raiders has a community that's pretty easy-going and willing to help out if you jump on comms.
 That vibe is not present in Marathon.
 In my (Joe) experience, players have universally acted with a shoot-on-sight modus operandi.
 Oni (The CyberAcme Faction leader) even tells you at one point that other people aren't to be trusted, and she's right.